wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.          Expires September 5, 2015               [Page 1]
+Kumari, et al.          Expires October 12, 2015                [Page 1]

-Internet-Draft             DHCP Captive-Portal                March 2015
+Internet-Draft             DHCP Captive-Portal                April 2015

    This document is subject to BCP 78 and the IETF Trust's Legal